Algebraic Varieties and Automorphic Functions: Introduction

 In \textsection \ref{sec:HSD} we go over some basic facts of Hermitian symmetric domains and their various embeddings as well as metrics defined on them.
 Then in \textsection \ref{sec:boundary} we cover the structure of the boundary of $\Omega$ and focus our discussion on the Shilov boundary.
-We prove that the $\Gamma$-orbit of any point in $\Omega$ contains the Shilov boundary in its closure.
+We prove that the $\Gamma$-orbit of any point in $\Omega$ contains a Zariski dense subset of the Shilov boundary in its closure.
 With this result, we are ready to present the proof of Theorem \ref{thm:ZariskiDenseIntersection} in \textsection \ref{sec:proofDenseImage}.
-We define weakly special and totally geodesic subvarieties of $\Omega$, the notions of broad and Hodge-generic, and present some consequences from Ratner theory in \textsection \ref{sec:WeaklySpecial} which will allow us to prove Theorem \ref{thm:ProductDenseImage} in \textsection \ref{sec:proofProduct}.
+We define weakly special and totally geodesic subvarieties of $\Omega$, the notions of broad and free, and present some consequences from Ratner theory in \textsection \ref{sec:WeaklySpecial} which will allow us to prove Theorem \ref{thm:ProductDenseImage} in \textsection \ref{sec:proofProduct}.